jasongrimes/fretboardfoundation/_chapters/020-chords/030-treble-string-triads.md

 abstract: Lightweight movable chord shapes on the upper strings.
 ---

+The “treble strings” on a guitar are the three highest-pitched strings.
+The three lowest-pitched are the "bass strings".
 Guitar strings are numbered 1-6, with the highest-pitched (high E) as string 1, and the lowest-pitched (low E) as string 6.
-The “treble strings” are the three highest-pitched strings, and the "bass strings" are the three lowest-pitched strings.
+So the treble strings are strings 1-3.

-Movable, three-note triad chord shapes are found on each group of three consecutive strings: the top-three (1-3), upper-middle (2-4), lower-middle (3-5), and bottom-three (4-6) strings.
+Movable, three-note triad chord shapes are found on each group of three consecutive strings: the treble or top-three (1-3), upper-middle (2-4), lower-middle (3-5), and bass or bottom-three (4-6) strings.

 It’s particularly useful to know the "treble triads" presented in this chapter.
 They sound good in a lot of contexts;